mathilde-mus/PCBS-final-project/README.md

     4.Data analysis: signal detection theory
     5.Program execution
     6.Further possible analysis
-    7. What I learnt from this project
+    7.What I learnt from this project

 ## Renaming the stimuli